 Doshu Moriteru Ueshiba visited Ireland in 1997.

-Some courses have been conducted by a visiting Aikikai Shihan since 2000.
+Annual Spring courses have been conducted by a visiting Aikikai Shihan since 2000.

 Regulations and guidelines are in place for all IAF-affiliated dojos, covering aspects of Aikido training such as: methods for teaching beginners, preparations for grading examinations, dojo etiquette and discipline (important elements in authentic martial arts) and safety during practice.